Tarrant County Sex Crime Defense Attorney

 If you are under suspicion or investigation, you should never enter into dialogue with the police before contacting a lawyer.
 The police will want to leave you with the impression that they are on your side.
 However, they are well-schooled in interviewing techniques.
 They know how to get people to say things that will help them prove the charges and eliminate possible defenses.

 People who are accused of sex crimes—and child sex crimes in particular—are terrified for good reason.
 These cases carry very negative stigma, regardless of the principle that all persons are presumed innocent.
 In some instances, an ex-spouse makes a false accusation of child abuse to gain leverage in a child custody dispute.

 Even though plea bargains may be available for a sex charge, attorney Wes Ball always takes a cautious approach.
 Even if you receive probation in a sex case, you could be subject to sex offender registration for the rest of your life.

 There are two basic defenses in a sex crime case:

 - Sex was consensual (except in cases of statutory rape, in which consent isn’t a defense)

 DNA evidence can be strong evidence in a sex crime case.
 If you give a statement to police that it wasn’t you and your DNA matches samples collected from the victim, then you may have thrown out both defenses.
 You should never say anything to police before you have received a lawyer’s advice.

 Taking a Polygraph Test

 Most police investigators will ask you to take a polygraph test if you have denied guilt.
 However, we would not recommend that you take a police polygraph.
 A police conducted polygraph is frequently used as a prelude to intensive interrogation that lead to a confession that is very damaging evidence.
-Our lawyers can hire a reputable polygraph examiner who would work as our agent, protected by attorney-client privilege.
-This means the results of the polygraph would not be disclosed until we have had a chance to review it.
+Attorney Wes Ball can hire a reputable polygraph examiner who would work as his agent, protected by attorney-client privilege.
+This means the results of the polygraph would not be disclosed until he had a chance to review it.